 You can reduce the amount of your estate by making annual gifts to your loved ones, charities, and others.
 This strategy can reduce the amount of taxes your estate might have to pay when you die or possibly eliminate those taxes altogether if the gifting takes your estate value below the estate tax threshold.
 Massachusetts residents face the possibility of both federal and state estate tax.

-Federal tax law allows individuals to give anyone up to $15,000 a year without gift tax consequences, called your annual exclusion amount.
+In 2020, federal tax law allows individuals to give anyone up to $15,000 a year without gift tax consequences, called your annual exclusion amount.
 Both you and your spouse can give the same person up to $15,000 a year, for a total of up to $30,000 a year, without triggering gift tax consequences.
 Let’s say that you have four grandchildren.
 You and your spouse can give each grandchild $15,000 a year, for a total of $120,000 a year, without any gift tax consequences.